 - you are incarcerated

 - you are an undocumented immigrant living in the U.S.

-- you were uninsured for no more than 2 consecutive months during the year
+- you were only uninsured for less than 3 consecutive months during the year

 - you earn too much to qualify for Medicaid, but not enough to qualify for health insurance subsidies, and reside in a state that did not expand Medicaid